hessler/lc-component-library-io/CONTRIBUTING.md

 ## Package and Documentation Deployment

+To build the and deploy the `npm` package and documentation site, a very intentional process and procedure must be followed to ensure everything is built and deployed in the proper order.

+### 1. Update Versions

-To build the and deploy the `npm` package and documentation site, update the `version` key for both the main `package.json` and the `/docs/package.json` files, incrementing as needed using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html), where given a version number `MAJOR.MINOR.PATCH`, increment the:
+The first step is to update the `version` key for both the main `package.json` and the `/docs/package.json` files, incrementing as needed using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html), where given a version number `MAJOR.MINOR.PATCH`, increment the:

 - MAJOR version when you make incompatible changes.
 - MINOR version when you add functionality in a backwards compatible manner.